nytrogen-gfx/nytrogen-gfx.github.io/README.md

-## Nytrogen - Machine Learning Research for Animators
+## First of All I Would like to Thank You for Your Purchase, You Are Awesome!

 ### Documentation
-A documentation website for research
-Machine Learning / Animation

-Using this template:
 Product documentation is available online [https://docs.unbound.studio/desk-jekyll-helpdesk-theme/](https://docs.unbound.studio/desk-jekyll-helpdesk-theme/).

-Please consider collaborating or contributing.
-I can be found on twitter @nyewarburton